Building a Responsive Image Grid for Modern Websites

 QA Checklist (Ship With Confidence)

-• ✅ No layout shifts: images have width/height or aspect-ratio.
+• — No layout shifts: every image has width/height or an explicit aspect-ratio.

-• srcset/sizes pick correct source at each breakpoint.
+• srcset/sizes reflect real rendered widths at each breakpoint.

-• ✅ Alt text describes the image; captions are used when context adds value.
+• — Alt text is descriptive; captions appear when context adds meaning.

 Spot an error or a better angle?
 Tell me and I’ll update the piece.
 I’ll credit you by name—or keep it anonymous if you prefer.
 Accuracy > ego.